-8.2 NO DIG SURFACING CONSTRUCTION METHOD IN ACCORDANCE ARBORICULTURAL PRACTICE NOTE 12 AND BS: 5837
+8.4 NO DIG SURFACING CONSTRUCTION METHOD IN ACCORDANCE ARBORICULTURAL PRACTICE NOTE 12 AND BS: 5837

-The sections of the new driveway that are within the RPA's of the retained trees MUST be constructed as follows (see blue hatching on appended plan for locations).
+The sections of the new driveway that are within the RPA's of the retained trees MUST be constructed as follows.

 Below is a diagram detailing the makeup of the new drive and also a typical cross the installation methodology is included below this diagram.